duongtv618/tinyrtxmc51/README.md

 print some preset string through uart, blink port 3 and increase port2 continuous.
 With this set-up there is no more iram.

+---

+After update spinlock, the program iram space for task is reduce so that i cant bring more feature like semaphor or signal to this project.
+Timer is on development.

 # Specs

 MCU     : AT89C51<br>